jbakse/p5.party/notes/new_api.md

 # Connecting

+!

 old: `partyConnect(server, app_name, room_name, [callback])`
 new: `party.connect(server, app_name, room_name, [clear = true], [callback]clear: option to clear the room if it currently has no connected guests
-!!!

 # Loading Shared Objects (Preloadable Functions)

+!done
 old: `partyLoadShared(id, [callback])`
 new: `party.loadShared(id, [default = {}], [callback])`
 maybe: `party.getShared(...)`
 default: properties to assign to shared object if it does not exist

+!done
 old: `partyLoadMyShared([callback])`
 new: `party.loadMyShared([default = {}], [callback])`
 maybe: `party.getMyShared(...)`
 default: properties to assign to shared object if it does not exist

-maybe: only add a shared object to guests array if loadMyShared is called. this would allow observers to see the guests array but not be in it? con, this already sounds confusing.
+!done
 old: `partyLoadParticipantShareds([callback])`
 new: `party.loadGuestShareds([callback])`
 maybe: `party.getGuestsShareds(...)`

+no: only add a shared object to guests array if loadMyShared is called. this would allow observers to see the guests array but not be in it? con, this already sounds confusing.

+!done
+maybe: only add to guestShareds[] if the shared is non-empty.

 # Working with Shared Objects